-- 1. Tariffs are designed to recover the revenue cap revenue entitlement while meeting any side constraints to prevent price shock to users. - 2.
-The prices will be based on a well-defined and transparent methodology. - 3.
-The prices will be based on analysis of the cost of supply provision that includes: - a.
+- 1. Tariffs are designed to recover the revenue cap revenue entitlement within the side constraints to prevent price shock to users. - 2.
+The prices are based on a well-defined and transparent methodology. - 3.
+The prices are based on analysis of the cost of supply provision that includes: - a.
 Definition of the classes of service provided; - b.
 Allocation of fixed and variable network costs to service classes; and - c.
 Price setting to recover the fixed and variable costs. - 4.
-Prices will signal the economic cost of supply provision in that they will:
+Prices signal the economic cost of supply provision in that they:

 - a.
 Avoid cross subsidies between classes of service; and - b.
 Avoid cross subsidies between customers within each class of service. - 5.
-Provided that economic costs are covered, prices will be responsive to user requirements in order to: - a.
+Provided that economic costs are covered, prices are responsive to user requirements in order to: - a.
 Avoid economic bypass; and - b.
 Allow for negotiation where provided within the Code. - 6.
 Provide economic signals to encourage efficient use of the network. - 7.
 Reference tariffs for users with annual energy demand below 1 MVA are uniform (consistent with the section 7.7 of the Code), but will meet the pricing principles described above, as far as is practical.